Tasks in REST 3.0: Overview of Methods

 If you want to attach an already existing file on the drive, use the methods disk.storage.getchildren or disk.folder.getchildren to find out the file identifier.

-Pass the received file identifier to the method tasks.task.file.attach.
+Pass the obtained file identifier to the method tasks.task.file.attach.

 A description of all task fields and fields of related objects is available in the article Task Fields in REST 3.0.